 The new style cable (without the nylon insert) will be the sacrificial part in this and if it wears in the future, the replacement cables will be a few pounds each.

 Now, to make this viable I need to purchase in bulk – you won’t believe it, but the cost comes down considerably from thousands to hundreds of pounds/dollars if I purchase sufficient gears.
 All the initial cost is in the tooling and modelling process and I would need to purchase at least 500 units to make it viable.
 There are over 8000 ST1300s still out in the world currently so that is not a big ask percentage wise – they will all fail at some point!

 1. This is a once in a lifetime attempt by me to sort this – If it doesn’t fly the first time, I will not be revisiting this again.

 2. I will not go ahead with this until I have thoroughly tested the prototype gear and cable and I am fully satisfied the project is worth proceeding with.
 This will involve considerable outlay by me for tooling and set up costs.

-I will post results of the test online BEFORE I ask for any financial commitment and make any orders and I will not make any orders until I have deposits from every potential customer.
+I will post results of the test online BEFORE I ask for any financial commitment (and make any subsequent orders) and I will not make any orders until I have deposits from every potential customer.